What is Light? The Science Explained.

 Mid and Far Infrared Light: Mid and far infrared light are commonly used in saunas, to heat up the body and promote sweating.
 You can read about how red light therapy differs from saunas here.

 Red and Near Infrared (NIR) Light Enhance Cellular Function and Health

 The existing body of research on light and human health shows that red and NIR light are the most beneficial wavelengths, with the fewest risks and downsides.
 UV light is crucial for vitamin D, but it can also be dangerous when you absorb too much.
 Blue light similarly has upsides and serious downsides.
 Red and NIR light have shown a wide range of potential health enhancements, with relatively little risk and few side effects.

 Thanks to today’s LED technology, Joovv is able to isolate specific wavelengths of red and NIR light and deliver it directly to the skin and cells.
 Red light therapy is essentially taking the most beneficial wavelengths of light we get from the sun, and avoiding everything else, so you can target the mitochondria and enhance cellular function and energy production across the body.
 In conjunction with a healthy lifestyle, absorbing red and NIR light supports biological balance and overall health.

 Light is key to all life on earth, and it’s essential for human health and function.
-Light is energy that travels through the air with a specific frequency, or wavelength.
-Full-spectrum sunlight comes in various colors and wavelengths, like red and NIR light.
 Most people don’t get nearly enough light from their environments, which can have negative health consequences.
 Red and NIR light in particular has been shown to enhance cellular function, and support healthier sleep, skin, and recovery.